Faculty & Staff

 Consumer Behavior, Customer Relationship Management, Marketing Research, Principles of Marketing

-The Best Paper Award, Marketing and Public Policy Conference, Boston, 2014
+- The Best Paper Award, AMA Marketing & Public Policy Conference, Boston, 2014

-AMA-Sheth Foundation Doctoral Consortium Fellow, Pheonix, AZ, 2007
+- AMA-Sheth Foundation Doctoral Consortium Fellow, Phoenix, AZ, 2007